 To optimize a home now, no matter what the level of investment, there are some key areas to look at when building green.

 A building site is more than just a place to put a house.
-Each site, even in an established neighborhood, has attributes to be evaluated for their ability to save energy or promote native wildlife.
+Each site, even in an established neighborhood, has attributes that should be evaluated for their ability to save energy or promote native wildlife.
 Meadowlark Builders carefully looks at each site with regard to orientation, topology, water features, and local biology.

 HOME ENERGY ANALYSIS AND MODELING

-NOT SO BIG® DESIGN STRATEGIES
+NOT SO BIG® HOUSE DESIGN STRATEGIES

 Sarah Susanka, in her ground-breaking 1998 book The Not-So-Big® House, introduced the concept of building a home that favors quality of space over quantity.
-Not-So-Big homes use a variety of techniques to make smaller homes live large – all the comfort and coziness of home with outstanding functionality and beauty throughout.
+Not-So-Big designs use a variety of techniques to make smaller homes live large – all the comfort and coziness of home with outstanding functionality and beauty throughout.

 One of the biggest components in the deconstruction/construction process is managing the waste stream.
 The more construction material that can be kept out of landfill is not only better for the environment, but less refuse means less energy used in the transportation of the waste to the dump.
 Who wants to pay extra just to throw things away?